Tivoli Theatre

 MB

-The Tivoli was one of several neighborhood theaters in the city operated by the Famous Players chain.
-Probably built c1927 since it was reported that an organ was installed in that year.
+Located on the northeast corner of Maryland Street and Westminster Avenue.
+The Tivoli Theatre was one of several neighborhood theatres in the city operated by the Famous Players chain.
+It was opened on November 2, 1927 and a Casavant organ was installed.
 There was no stage house or orchestra pit and the organ console sat immediately below the screen on the auditorium floor.
-The interior decor was simplified art deco.
+The interior décor was simplified Art Deco style.

 Movie fare was mostly second run double features.
 Saturday kids matinees consisted usually of serials and cartoons.

-The theater was closed in 1958 and the interior was totally gutted in the conversion to a supermarket.
+The theatre was closed in 1958 and the interior was totally gutted in the conversion to a supermarket.
 A succession of food markets has occupied the building since then.
-The early 1950’s era marquee remains with the Tivoli name removed and is used currently to advertise weekly specials on the plastic end panels.
+The early-1950’s era marquee remains with the Tivoli name removed and is used currently to advertise weekly specials on the plastic end panels.

 Recent comments (view all 4 comments)